Claude Mythos Leak Triggers $14.5B Cybersecurity Selloff

 Anthropic did not plan to introduce its most powerful AI model to the world this way - but a content management system error changed that.
 A model internally codenamed "Claude Mythos" was briefly exposed through a CMS publishing mistake, making internal capability documentation publicly visible.
 Those documents described a new performance tier called "Capybara" that reportedly benchmarks above all existing public models in both coding and cybersecurity tasks.
 First reported by Mashable and corroborated by Financial Express, the accidental disclosure sent immediate shockwaves through financial markets - erasing a combined $14.5 billion in market capitalization from major cybersecurity firms in a single trading session.

-- Monitor Anthropic's official API changelog, model card updates, and developer blog closely - major model launches are always preceded by API versioning changes and capability disclosures.
+Monitor Anthropic's official API changelog, model card updates, and developer updates closely - major model launches are usually preceded by API versioning changes and capability disclosures.

 Frequently Asked Questions